wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/best-practices-email/includes/1-introduction.md

 Users can be bombarded with incoming emails that leave them distracted and unable to concentrate on a single task.
-This is where Power Automate can help with its ability to monitor the to, from and the subject line of the emails and create an automated workflow to take actions based on conditions.
+This is where Power Automate can help with its ability to monitor the **to, from, and the subject** line of the emails and create an automated workflow to take actions based on conditions.

 ## Trigger flows